What is Cassava?

 - Difficulty breathing

 In severe cases, the symptoms might include:

 - Loss of consciousness

-Yuca can also affect the thyroid functioning, mainly during pregnancy – not to levels considered threatening.
+Yuca can also affect thyroid functioning, mainly during pregnancy – not to levels considered threatening.
 Phytoestrogens present in cassava can be transferred through breast milk; therefore, it must not be eaten during breastfeeding.

 How to cook Cassava?